epinio/docs/docs/howtos/install_epinio_on_rke.md

 * openSUSE Leap 15.4

 ## Install RKE2 Kubernetes cluster {#install-rke2}
-The following steps are performed under `root` user account on a dedicated machine for RKE2 server node.
+The following steps are performed using the `root` account on a dedicated machine for the RKE2 server node.

 #### 1. Run the installer, start and enable the rke2-server systemd service
 ```bash